BriteSnow/cloud-starter/doc/json-rpc/README.md

 At the high level, there are two types of RPC Calls

-- **Query Calls** - Those calls do not change the data but only return one or more datasets.
+- **Query Methods** - Those calls do not change the data but only return one or more datasets.
 There are designed to have advanced filtering and inclusion capabilities.
-- **Muting Calls** - Those calls focus on changing a particular data, and while it might return the data changed at some granularity, it should not include the same query capability as the first one.
+- **Muting Methods** - Those calls focus on changing a particular data, and while it might return the data changed at some granularity, it should not include the same query capability as the first one.

 ## Method Names